 - Diez JM, D'Antonio CM, Dukes JS, Grosholz ED, Olden JD, Sorte CJB, Blumenthal DM, Bradley BA, Early R, Ibáñez I, Jones SJ, Lawler JJ and Miller LP: Will extreme climatic events facilitate biological invasions?
 Frontiers in Ecology and the Environment 2012; 10: 249-257.

-- Turk MA and Tawaha AM: Allelopathic effect of black mustard (Brassica nigra L.) on germination and growth of wild oat (Avena fatua L.), Crop Protection 2003; 2: 673-677.
+- Turk MA and Tawaha AM: Allelopathic effect of black mustard (Brassica nigra) on germination and growth of wild oat (A. fatua L.), Crop Protection 2003; 2: 673-677.

 - Sadeghi S, Rahnavard A and Azhrafi ZY: Allelopathic effect of Helianthus annuus (sunflower) on Solanum nigrum (Black Nightshade) seed germination and growth in laboratory condition.
 Journal of Horticultural Science and Ornamental Plants 2010; 2: 32-37.

-- Neelamegam R: Allelopathic effect of Ixora coccinea Linn. on seed germination and early seedling growth of paddy (Oryza sativa L.).
+- Neelamegam R: Allelopathic effect of Ixora coccinea on seed germination and early seedling growth of paddy (O. sativa L.).
 Journal of Phytology 2011; 3: 51-55.

-- Talukdar D: Reciprocal translocations in grass pea (Lathyrus sativus L.).
-Pattern of transmission, detection of multiple interchangesand their independence.
+- Talukdar D: Reciprocal translocations in grass pea (Lathyrus sativus).
+The pattern of transmission, detection of multiple interchanges and their independence.
 Journal of Heredity 2010; 101: 169-176.

-- Talukdar D: Meiotic consequences of selfing in grass pea (Lathyrus sativus L.) autotetraploids in the advanced generations: Cytogenetics of chromosomal rearrangement and detection of aneuploids.
-NUCLEUS 2012; 55(2): 73-82.
+- Talukdar D: Meiotic consequences of selfing in grass pea (Lathyrus sativus) autotetraploids in the advanced generations: Cytogenetics of chromosomal rearrangement and detection of aneuploids.
+Nucleus 2012; 55(2): 73-82.

-- Talukdar D and Biswas AK Seven different primary trisomics in grass pea (Lathyrus sativus L.).
-I Cytogenetic characterization.
+- Talukdar D and Biswas AK: Seven different primary trisomics in grass pea (Lathyrus sativus).
+I Cytogenetic Characterization.
 Cytologia 2007; 72: 385-396.

 - Dixon RA and Sumner LW: Legume natural products: understanding and manipulating complex pathways for human and animal health.
 Plant Physiology 2003; 131: 878-885.